ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

 ### Dataset Gathering:
-Before we could prove to our PMs on whether this "new deep learning" based method would work or not, we needed to collect labelled data - a whole lot of it.
+Before we could prove to our PMs on whether this "new deep learning" based method would work or not, we needed to collect labeled data - a whole lot of it.
 The labels we decided to get started with were - food, ambiance, menu, human.

 ![food, ambiance, menu, human image collage][fahm-collage]